 Good leaders can inspire teams to do their best even during tough times.
-This is an essential skill in fast-paced companies with a lot of change.
+This is an especially essential skill in companies that experience a lot of change (startups, tech-focused companies, etc.).
 Good leaders share traits like integrity, good communication skills, gratitude, and influence.

 Here are a few eye-opening stats about the impact of (good and bad) leadership, per Zippia:

-- While 83% of organizations believe it’s important to develop leaders at every company level, but only 5% of businesses have implemented leadership development at all levels.
+- While 83% of organizations believe it’s important to develop leaders at every company level, only 5% of businesses have implemented leadership development at all levels

 8. Life-long learning

-Ongoing curiosity and a willingness to learn and improve is a trait that enables companies to be innovative and succeed in competitive markets.
-Employees that are lifelong learners are constantly upgrading their skills with formal learning, such as short courses in leadership at their local university, or informal training, such as free courses by Coursera, edX, and Udemy.
+Ongoing curiosity and a willingness to learn and improve are traits that companies need in their employees if they want to innovate and succeed in competitive markets.
+Employees who are lifelong learners are constantly upgrading their skills with formal learning, such as short courses in leadership at their local university, or informal training, such as free courses by Coursera, edX, and Udemy.

 9. Taking ownership

-Employees that take ownership or responsibility for their tasks are a big asset to their team and the organization.
-They can be trusted to consistently complete their duties on time and at a high quality level.
+Employees who take ownership or responsibility for their tasks are a big asset to their team and the organization.
+They can be trusted to consistently complete their duties on time and at a high-quality level.

 With the nature of teamwork and team structures changing, such as cross-functional product-oriented delivery teams (PODS), it’s even more important for employees to be reliable and productive.

 Marketing skills are not something that only the marketing team needs.
-Today, everyone from HR to Sales, Research and Development, and Project management need marketing skills, as these roles all include an element of marketing or pitching a new idea or solution to others.
+Today, everyone from HR to sales, research and development, and project management professionals need marketing skills, as these roles all include an element of marketing or pitching a new idea or solution to others.